numpy/numpy/doc/source/glossary.rst

    array scalar
+       An :doc:`array scalar <reference/arrays.scalars>` is an instance of the types/classes float32, float64,
-       For uniformity in handling operands, NumPy treats a :doc:`scalar <reference/arrays.scalars>` as an array of zero dimension.
+       etc..
+For uniformity in handling operands, NumPy treats a scalar as an array of zero dimension.
+In contrast, a 0-dimensional array is an :doc:`ndarray <reference/arrays.ndarray>` instance containing precisely one value.

    axis